-Kanakprabha Jethani | Executive

 “reporting entity means a banking company, financial institution, intermediary or a person carrying on a designated business or profession”

-Furthermore, the Operating Guidelines of CKYCR provide that –“Where a customer submits a KYC Identifier to a reporting entity, then such reporting entity shall download the KYC records from the Central KYC Registry by using the KYC Identifier and shall not require a customer to submit the documents again unless:
+Further, the Operating Guidelines of CKYCR provide that –“Where a customer submits a KYC Identifier to a reporting entity, then such reporting entity shall download the KYC records from the Central KYC Registry by using the KYC Identifier and shall not require a customer to submit the documents again unless: